suyinwb/Mission_to_Mars/README.md

 She already has decided which webpage she'll use for fact scraping, but the information is held in a table format.

 ## Overview of Project

+Robin's web app is looking good and functioning well, but she wants to add more polish to it.
+She had been admiring images of Mars’s hemispheres online and realized that the site is scraping-friendly.
+She would like to adjust the current web app to include all four of the hemisphere images.
+To do this, you’ll use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.

 ### Purpose

+Scrape 3 different websites to get Mars / NASA related data.

 ## Analysis And Challenges